 What is Judicial Review?

-Judicial Review refers to the Court’s authority to examine any decision by an administrative body or legislative act and to invalidate it if it is contrary to constitutional or justice principles.
-The Judicial Review process is concerned primarily with the process involved in the decision-making rather than dealing with a re-hearing of the substance of the matter concerned.
+Judicial Review Ireland refers to the Court’s authority to examine any decision by an administrative body or legislative act and to invalidate it if it is contrary to constitutional or justice principles.
+The Judicial Review Ireland process is concerned primarily with the process involved in the decision-making rather than dealing with a re-hearing of the substance of the matter concerned.
 This is a complex area of law and generally involves decisions that have been of such a fundamental nature to the individual concerned that the matter concerned is one of a quest for justice.
 The Judicial Review application may relate to public decisions of administrative bodies, in addition to those of the courts such as decisions of tribunals, state agencies – including those relating to planning permission or environmental assessments, decisions relating to social welfare as well as decisions that may have already been made by other judges.
 Very strict deadlines can apply and time limits and as such early and comprehensive advice is crucial.

 SEEKING A JUDICIAL REVIEW: THE PROCESS

-There is a two-step approach to seeking a Judicial Review.
+There is a two-step approach to seeking a Judicial Review Ireland.
 Firstly, you must apply to the High Court seeking permission to bring a Judicial Review.
 This is done without the other side present and then secondly, if successful, the Judicial Review proper can proceed once the other party have been put on notice.
 Who can Judicial Review be taken against and what decisions can be reviewed?

 Common amongst organisations that Judicial Reviews are taken against include: